dongAxis/blog-1/src/posts/2017-04-10-file-system.md

 - how does kernel dispatch work to block device driver ?
  - kernel thread ? work queue ?
  - kblockd ?  kblockd_workqueue ?

+- sector
+  - the location of stuff on disk ?
+  - sector_t
+- block (of file system)
+  - memory for contigous sectors
+  - unit of file system (or any block layer user?)
+IO operation
+  - buffer_head
+  - logical block number ?
+  - is this `bio_vec` (before possible merge) ?
+- segment
+  - unit of device driver IO operation (for scatter-gather, they handel multiple segments)
+  - is this single `bio_vec` (after merge) ?

 ```
 [ Data structure ]